 - Has offline time tracking functionality.

-- Offers time tracking without selecting a task.
+- Offers an automatic mode that lets you track time without selecting a task.

 - Has a desktop app for Windows, Mac, and Linux platforms.

-- A mobile app for Android devices is available.
+- Offers a mobile app for Android devices.

 - Available as a powerful Chrome extension.